It's the Great Pumpkin, Charlie Brown: Background

-The Peanuts comic strip by Charles M. Schulz first printed in 1950, and it became popular within its first years of publication.
+The Peanuts comic strip by Charles M. Schulz was first printed in 1950 and became popular within its first years of publication.
 Schulz first introduced the Great Pumpkin in 1959 by having Linus confuse the traditions of Halloween and Christmas.
 The Great Pumpkin was introduced through a series of strips published over eight days, which became a major event for the comic strip.
 A similar story appeared again in 1960, encompassing sixteen comics.
 Schulz continued to write Great Pumpkin stories in Peanuts each October.

 The television special A Charlie Brown Christmas had been written by Schulz and broadcast on CBS in December 1965.
 The special was highly successful, prompting the network to hire Schulz for two additional television specials.
 His second special, Charlie Brown's All Stars!, broadcast in the summer of 1966.
 While it was successful, it was not as renowned as A Charlie Brown Christmas.

 Production

 The network requested another holiday special after the success of A Charlie Brown Christmas.
 Its plot was formulated by a team of three: Schulz, director Bill Melendez, and producer Lee Mendelson.
 The network executive communicating with Mendelson specified that it had to be a "blockbuster", which brought considerable stress to the writers.
 They also gave the writers more creative freedom while they wrote the third special.

 The writers began with disparate scenes from the comic strip to adapt, including Snoopy as a World War I flying ace and Lucy pulling the football away from Charlie Brown.
 Schulz's co-writers immediately took to the idea when he suggested writing a Halloween special around the Great Pumpkin.
 The main storyline about Linus and Sally was based on a series of strips from October and November 1962.
 The writing process went quickly, allowing more time for other aspects of production, such as animation.
 The decision to adapt Snoopy's flying ace persona from the comic strip came together with the Halloween theme after Schulz realized it resembled a Halloween costume.
 Schulz suggested the idea of Charlie Brown receiving a rock while trick-or-treating, but Mendelson felt that this was "too cruel".
 Schulz and Melendez responded by suggesting Charlie Brown should receive three rocks.
 Mendelson later agreed that it was the right decision after seeing the scene's popularity.